Etruscan language: Borrowings from and to Etruscan

+The word pera 'house' is a false cognate to the Coptic per 'house'.

 In addition to words believed to have been borrowed into Etruscan from Indo-European or elsewhere, there is a corpus of words such as familia which seem to have been borrowed into Latin from the older Etruscan civilization as a superstrate influence.
 Some of these words still have widespread currency in English and Latin-influenced languages.
 Other words believed to have a possible Etruscan origin include: